br-Chan/writing-break/content/watch-later/1_1478-videos.md

 ## 2017

 is the year I added my first video to the watch later playlist.
 In the 8 years that followed, I've been adding videos completely willy-nilly.
 That's 4 videos per week on average - again, almost doesn't sound half bad.
 Some of these videos I was genuinely interested in; others were ones that caught my curiosity that I didn't want to lose in the ever-passing stream of recommendations; and a couple I'm sure were purely accidental.
-Of course, a fair few videos must have been deleted or hidden (not enough, clearly).
+Of course, a fair few videos must have been deleted or hidden by the channels who'd uploaded them (not enough, clearly).

 Whatever the case, I don't think I have ever gone into that playlist to watch any of the videos I've added.
 Not one single time.
 I certainly watch the playlist - watch in growing perturbation as the video count grows and grows and grows - but I don't recall even a single time that I had taken a video out of the playlist.
 That doesn't mean I haven't watched any of the videos - a solid chunk of them I ended up watching separately, somewhere on the home page or my subscription feed - leaving behind a bunch of impostors in my watch later playlist.